 DO YOU HAVE A POSSESSION THAT YOU CHERISH?

 “I don’t cherish things; I cherish people.
-I cherish our pets.
-I cherish my wife, our children, my friends, my colleagues.
+I cherish our dogs.
+I cherish my wife, our children, my siblings and their families, my friends, my colleagues.
 I cherish places like the wilderness of East Tennessee.
 And I love Wyoming, especially the Wind River mountains.
 But in terms of stuff?
 No, it’s not me.
 It’s all replaceable.”

 - Learn more about the College of Arts and Science.